maul-esel/ahkbook/en/_posts/2011-11-10-Basic-user-interaction.markdown

 As with any `if` statement, you use curly braces ({ and }) to enclose larger blocks here, and you can put an `else` below it.

 ### Getting the user's decision \#2
 In AutoHotkey v2 and AutoHotkey\_H v2, this statement is removed.
-You must use a regular `if` statement and compare against the builtin variable `A_MsgBoxResult`.
+You must use a regular `if` statement and compare against the built-in variable `A_MsgBoxResult`.

 ### Getting the user's decision \#3
 \[missing: info on IronAHK\]